-This invoice template guide will discuss everything you need to know about invoicing, and why it’s important to get it right.
+This invoice template guide will discuss everything you need to know about how to create professional invoices, and why it’s important to get it right.

 Send invoices for free with an Invoice2go trial

 Your business name is one of the most important elements of an official invoice template.
 It shows who you are and establishes your brand.
 Include your company logo for an extra professional touch.
 The Invoice2go app helps you create a simple logo if you don’t have one already.

 Adding seller contact information lets your clients know how to contact you if they have any questions about the invoice It also allows them to contact you for future work.